Intra-Abdominal Abscess

 If you have symptoms of an intra-abdominal abscess, your healthcare provider may order these tests:

 • Blood tests.
 Blood may be drawn to look for signs of infection or an abscess.
-Very useful tests are those that look at the number of white blood cells and other indicators of inflammation.
+Very useful tests are those that look at the number of white blood cells and other signs of inflammation.

 • Imaging tests.
 The best imaging test to check for an abscess is usually a CT scan of the belly.
 Other tests, such as ultrasound or MRI, may be used as well.